Information Security Summary

 We provide a number of options that our customers can enable to enhance the security levels.
 Our DT Private feature provides the option for our customers to turn off call recording, call transcriptions, and to obfuscate caller ID information.
 We also provide the option to mask any PII in our call transcriptions.
 Our flexible API gives the option for our customers to download their recordings and automatically delete them from our servers.

 In addition, our data centers implement the utmost care in regard to physical security.
-Both premises provide 24/7 security and monitoring, and only approved DialogTech employees are permitted to access to access the data centers are permitted to access our physical servers.
+Both premises provide 24/7 security and monitoring, and only approved DialogTech employees are permitted to access the data centers and physical servers.
 We also use PayPal to process all customer payment information to avoid storing credit card or other sensitive payment data on DialogTech owned and operated servers.

 Following the principle of least privilege, we only allow those who need access to an individual customer’s data on a need to know basis.
 This means only the DialogTech employees who are required to support a specific customer’s needs will have the permissions and access rights to view a customer’s information.
 We frequently review access controls to verify that all accounts only have the access rights to the data necessary.
 Furthermore, we have a strict password and login policy that requires all DialogTech employees to use strong passwords and locks employees out of account after three failed attempts.
 Access to modify any records is severely limited, and call records and other related information is machine-generated and can only be modified by approved users.